danielbeardsley/service_contracts/development_service_contract.md

 (that are not previously owned by the Client) while providing Services.

 7. **Termination**:
-Either party may terminate this contract as long as the other party is notified at least 14 days before termination.
+Either party must give at least 14 days notice to the other party before termination.
+This contract may only be terminated after all outstanding invoices have been paid in full.

 8. **Changes**:
 Either party may request to modify the terms of this contract at any time.